Born and raised in outback Australia, I’m very passionate about showing people what’s possible, no matter where you come from.

 Launched the first Australian event tour for what was then known as The Thriving Network.
 We ran events in 4 cities and I remember saying to myself at the end of the tour, ‘With the relationships I’ve helped people build, if I don’t get anything out of this, it’s been worth it many times over.’

-Flew to LA to record new songs about ‘Living An Extraordinary Life’ and ‘Social Isolation’ at 4th Street Recording in Santa Monica, California.
+Recorded new songs about ‘Living An Extraordinary Life’ and ‘Social Isolation’ in the studio.

 Expanded The Thriving Collective events into Canada, hosting a private, invite only peer network event in Toronto for some of the best Canadian entrepreneurs.